Recurring revenue: Why it matters and how to boost it

 - Customer commitment: This model encourages customers to engage with your service for a longer period.
 The consequence is an increase in their lifetime value.

-- Simplified forecasting: Fixed contracts make it easier to predict future revenue and plan ahead.
+- Simpler forecasting: Fixed contracts make it easier to predict future revenue and plan ahead.

 3. Service retainers

 Service retainers are common in SaaS businesses that offer ongoing support.
-It's also usual in companies that offer consulting or maintenance services.
+Companies that offer consulting or maintenance services also use them.
 Customers pay a recurring fee to access a certain level of service or expertise.

 - Guaranteed revenue: This model provides a predictable revenue stream from ongoing service contracts.